You may have been told that if you want to get the best out of your staff one of the things you need to do is encourage them.

 Professor Fred Luthans and his colleagues recommend you focus on four ideas with the acronym HERO:

-Help staff members set challenging goals and create workable plans to achieve them.
+Fuel the inner resource of hope by helping staff set challenging goals and create workable plans to achieve them.
 Encourage them by saying, 'I believe you can find the way to get it done'.

-Set-up staff members with the opportunity to successfully learn new skills and tasks.
-Encourage them by saying, "I'm confident you have the ability to do it well'.
+Fuel the inner resource of efficacy by setting staff up with opportunities to successfully learn new skills and tasks.
+Encourage them by saying, "I'm confident you can develop the ability to do it well'.

-Give staff members the freedom to take risks and make mistakes.
+Fuel the inner resource of resilience by giving staff the freedom to take risks and make mistakes along with creating strategies to overcome setbacks.
 Encourage them by saying, 'We all experience set-backs, let's see this as an opportunity to learn and make progress'.

 Talking to your staff that way every day will make you an engagement hero.